princemaple/elixir-cloudflare-api-client/priv/docs/stream_watermark_profile.md

+## Stream Watermark Profile

+You can create watermark profile for different videos.

-## Create a Watermark Profile from an URL
+### Create a Watermark Profile from an URL

 **Permission needed:** `None`